 Save the bacon grease in the kettle.
 This becomes the flavoring base for the soup.

-Now for the rest of the ingredients
+Now for the rest of the Creamy Potato Soup Ingredients

 Vegetables for this soup.
 Celery, carrot, onion, and garlic add just the right amount of freshness and texture to the soup.

 A bit of flour is added.
 This helps make the roux that will thicken the soup.
 If you prefer a lighter soup, you can skip this step.
 However, it will be quite thin.
 Therefore, you may want to puree a bit of the potatoes and add that back in to thicken the soup.

 This soup recipe uses both chicken stock and milk: These will form the broth of our soup.
 If you do not have chicken stock, go ahead, and use water mixed with chicken bouillon.
 Vegetable stock would work nicely here too.
 If you prefer the 2% milk, use that; however, I feel that for our family, it does affect the creamy taste of the soup.

 Dice the potatoes in bite-sized pieces.
 This helps them to cook up quicker.
 The faster they cook, the quicker you can get dinner on the table.
 Any potato will work in this soup.
 I am partial to the buttery Yukon gold potatoes; however, russets or red potatoes work well also.